This page was last updated on 07 May, 2021.

 – passengers younger than 2 years;

-6. Passengers traveling to Azores must have a medical certificate with a negative Coronavirus (COVID-19) RT-PCR test result taken at most 72 hours before departure of the last direct flight to Azores.
+4. Passengers traveling on a direct flight to Azores must have a negative COVID-19 RT-PCR test result.
+The test must have been taken at most 72 hours before departure.

 – This does not apply to passengers younger than 12 years.